4thlabs/pi-downmix/Readme.md

-# A simple supercollider demo to downmix 5.1 to Stereo.
+## A simple pd patch to downmix 5.1 to Stereo.